Under fire, Biden nominee Gupta voices regret for 'harsh rhetoric' | Law-Order

 Gupta pledged to work with law enforcement and with Republicans if confirmed.
 "I regret the harsh rhetoric that I have used in the past at times in the last several years," Gupta said.
 "I wish I could take it back."

-Republican Senator Mike Lee sought to paint Gupta as a hypocrite, noting that she previously urged the Senate to refuse to accept an apology by one of Republican former President Donald Trump's judicial nominees who had written racially insensitive comments as a college student.
+Republican Senator Mike Lee sought to paint Gupta as a hypocrite, noting she previously urged the Senate to reject an apology by one of Republican former President Donald Trump's judicial nominees who had written racially insensitive comments while in college.
 "You told him that his apology was too late and too self-interested," Lee said.
 "Is that something that we ought to apply to you?"

 Democratic Senator Dick Durbin, the committee chairman, called Republicans hypocritical for criticizing her, noting they "sat by silently while there was no Senate-confirmed associate attorney general for nearly three years" under Trump.
-One conservative group, the Judicial Crisis Network, recently starting running a television ad incorrectly claiming Gupta told Reuters in a article last June that she supports defunding police - a statement she did not make.
+One conservative group, the Judicial Crisis Network, recently starting running a television ad incorrectly claiming Gupta told Reuters in a article last June she supports defunding police, a statement she did not make.

-Gupta addressed the ad directly on Tuesday, saying: "I do not support defunding the police."
-Durbin said, "It is sad and pitiful that this exceptional nominee has been targeted by a right-wing dark-money organization which is running an ad on television that make patently false claims."
+"I do not support defunding the police," Gupta told the committee.
+Durbin called the group's attacks on Gupta "sad and pitiful" and accused it of "patently false claims."

-Biden's nominee for Office of Management and Budget director, Neera Tanden, withdrew from consideration last week after facing mounting criticism for her previous social media posts blasting lawmakers.
-In that instance, Tanden had tried to delete some of the posts.
-Monaco is expected to face a smoother confirmation process than Gupta.
-Monaco is a former prosecutor who also served as homeland security and counterterrorism adviser to Obama.
-The post to which she has been nominated oversees the department's criminal and national security matters as well as its 93 U.S. attorneys spread around the country.
+Republicans questioned Gupta on her views on racism after she said it "remains very much a live problem in America today."
+Republicans tried to portray her as flip-flopping on policy positions, pointing to past comments on decriminalizing drugs and eliminating the qualified immunity legal doctrine that has shielded some police officers accused of misconduct from liability.
+Questioned by Republican Senator John Cornyn, Gupta said her prior statements opposing qualified immunity came in her capacity as head of a civil rights group.

-Now with the law firm O'Melveny & Myers, Monaco has extensive experience as a prosecutor and attorney on national security matters.
-In her testimony, Monaco said the Justice Department was at an "inflection point" as it battles violent extremism - foreign and domestic.
-"Unfortunately, and concerningly, the domestic terrorism threat is one that is metastasizing," Monaco told the panel.
+"I don't come in supporting it - elimination - one way or another," Gupta added, saying her duty would be to follow Biden's lead on policy and engaging with interested parties on the topic.
+Biden's nominee for Office of Management and Budget director, Neera Tanden, withdrew from consideration last week after facing criticism for previous social media posts blasting lawmakers.
+Tanden had tried to delete some of the posts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)